A visit to Cougal Cascades in Currumbin Valley is low-key one of the best adventures to be had on the Gold Coast!

 The bushwalking trail is a combination of tar-sealed footpaths, wooden bridges, and dirt tracks.
 There is no circuit trail here, it’s one way in and one way out.

-An abundance of flora and fauna can be found out here in Currumbin Valley, so take it slow and keep your eyes and ears open to spot some of Australia’s iconic wildlife.
+An abundance of flora and fauna can be found here in Currumbin Valley, so take it slow and keep your eyes and ears open to spot some of Australia’s iconic wildlife.

 You’ll also find a couple of viewing platforms along the trail where you can stop and marvel at the surrounding nature in the valley.